canjs/canjs/index.md

 CanJS supports Zepto 0.8+.
 Include a copy of Zepto along with CanJS to get started.

 Zepto 0.8 has an issue where __focus__ and __blur__ events are not fired for delegate event listeners.
-There is a fix included for Zepto > 0.8, but apply [this patch](https://github.com/madrobby/zepto/commit/ab2a3ef0d18beaf768903f0943efd019a29803f0) to __zepto.js__ when using Zepto 0.8.
+There is a fix included for Zepto > 0.8, but you can apply [this patch](https://github.com/madrobby/zepto/commit/ab2a3ef0d18beaf768903f0943efd019a29803f0) to __zepto.js__ when using Zepto 0.8.